By using this site, you agree to the Privacy Policy and Terms of Use.

 Ingredients

-• 500g boneless chicken thighs, skin removed, trimmed and cut into 1-inch cubes
+500g boneless chicken thighs, skin removed and cut into 1 cm cubes.
+Keep the meat chilled for firm handling.

 Instructions